War in Lebanon: Stranded African migrants feel abandoned – DW – 10/08/2024

 Migrant workers of African origin say they have found it difficult to access emergency shelters after their Lebanese employers abandoned them in the middle of a worsening conflict zone.

-The Hamas-led attacks on Israel on October 7, 2023, have triggered multiple conflicts, including in Lebanon and an ongoing humanitarian crisis.
+The Hamas-led attacks on Israel on October 7, 2023, have triggered a widening regional conflict, including Israeli aistrikes and a ground offensive in Lebanon.

 "These people do not care about us.
 To them, we are like working machines.
 My friends were denied entry at shelters because they are not Lebanese," said Regina Blessing Kyalo, a Kenyan domestic worker who came to Lebanon in 2023.